Upgrading schools, improving results

 These children who attend are from the poorest families, few have any footwear and boys often lack trousers, wearing long grubby vests.
 Some children were initially malnourished with dry cracked skin and world weary faces.
 This school, as with all we support, has an open-door policy and charges no fees.

 Starting in 2006 we supported this community and within months, classrooms were completed with good floors, doors and windows and desks delivered - everything local.
-Following committed community labour with EYES supervision, in 2007 this is high grade junior school of four grades and can accommodate up to 400 students in one shift.
+Following committed community labour with EYES supervision, in 2007 this is now a full elementary school of eight grades for 400/800 students.

 Impact